Tahini Banana Bread

 - bananas – you’ll need about two ripe bananas mashed for the batter and one additional banana that’s not overly ripe to slice and top the loaf with.

 - tahini – the star ingredient of this recipe!
 Tahini is a paste made from ground sesame seeds that adds a rich, nutty flavor to this loaf.
 It’s also a great source of iron, calcium, fiber as well as healthy fats and amino acids.
 You can find tahini with other nut butter types in your local grocery store.
 I have tried a few different tahini brands over the years and my personal favorite brands are the Whole Foods tahini, Soom organic tahini and Once Again tahini.
 They’re all creamy and are only made with 1 or 2 ingredients (sesame seeds and salt).
+You can also make homemade tahini!

 - maple syrup – the perfect natural sweetener for this recipe!
 I love the flavor the maple syrup adds to this loaf.
 Make sure you’re using pure maple syrup and not pancake syrup as that’s loaded with corn syrup and additives.